The $ 750 billion colossus still has several options, but according to many, none have a happy ending.

 For marketing professionals, more platforms offer more marketing options, more niche specificity and less advertising competition.

 For entrepreneurs, there is an opportunity to create elegant and innovative "heirs" for the first time in a decade.
 As the individualist-consumer society grows, expect to see a proliferation of niche-specific sites in the years to come.
-(And, perhaps ironically, a "reflux" with some sort of main site to access them all from a single app.)
+(And, perhaps ironically, a "reflux" with some sort of main site to access all of them from a single app.)

 For social media users, expect (or ask for) the introduction of a Charter of User Rights, including strengthened privacy standards, algorithms that are far less addictive, innovative protection from foreign trolling, and perhaps even ad revenue sharing.